GWeindel/hmp/docs/source/installation.rst

 .. code-block:: bash

-    pip install hmp==1.0.0-b3
+    pip install hmp==1.0.0-b4

-For the cutting edge version, you can clone the repository using *git* (if git is already installed):
+ONLY IF YOU WANT THE UNSTABLE DEVELOPMENT VERSION, you can clone the repository using *git* (if git is already installed):

 Open a terminal and type: